ChamathNS/asgardio-tomcat-saml-agent/README.md

 1. The web app needs to be configured to read the attributes sent from the Identity Server upon successful authentication.
 In the SampleApp, we would customize the home.jsp file as follows to retrieve the user attributes.

+ First, we would need the following imports to be added to the home.jsp file.

+       ```
+       <%@ page import="io.asgardio.java.saml.sdk.util.SSOAgentConstants" %>
+       <%@ page import="io.asgardio.java.saml.sdk.bean.LoggedInSessionBean" %>
+       <%@ page import="io.asgardio.java.saml.sdk.bean.LoggedInSessionBean.SAML2SSO" %>
+       <%@ page import="java.util.Map" %>
+       %>
+      ```
+Next, by adding the following snippets, we would be able to retrieve the user claims as provided by the Identity Provider.

       ```
        <%